nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 -   Root (sudo) level access to all the nodes to install authorized SSH public key for the root user.

 -   Key-based SSH access to each node for the root user.
-This is the default SSH server setting in Ubuntu 14.04.
+This is the default SSH server setting in Ubuntu.
 If the servers have a different setting, back up the configuration of the SSH server before starting to configure the cluster.

 -   Open ports between nodes: